tulip-lang/tulip/README.md

 * Flexible actor-based concurrency model with no shared state (lifted from Erlang, really)
 * A diverse core team, and a founder who is not cis, straight, or a man.
 Also a [real, enforced code of conduct][coc], and a pretty-flower aesthetic.

-For more details, please read the blog post linked above.
+For more details, please read the intro linked above.

 ## Contributing